How to Beat the Peanut Butter Raise and Master Your Performance Review

 Understanding the Latest COLA Estimate

 We are currently looking at a shift in how the government and private sectors view inflation.
-The latest COLA estimate suggests that a cost of living increase will be a major topic for every boardroom.
+The latest COLA (cost-of-living) estimate suggests that a cost of living increase will be a major topic for every boardroom.
 For those in the public sector, the federal employees cost of living raise is a structured, predictable event.
 But for you in the private sector, these adjustments are rarely a legal requirement.
 You must know the data to argue for your fair share when the cycle begins.

 How to Determine Raises for Employees Without Biased Metrics